Repentance: Islam

 Tawba is the Islamic concept of repenting to God due to performing any sins and misdeeds.
 It is a direct matter between a person and God, so there is no intercession.
 There is no original sin in Islam.
 It is the act of leaving what God has prohibited and returning to what he has commanded.
 The word denotes the act of being repentant for one's misdeeds, atoning for those misdeeds, and having a strong determination to forsake those misdeeds (remorse, resolution, and repentance).
 If someone sins against another person, restitution is required.

+Hinduism

+Dharma Shastras and Vedas advocate for self-reflection, repentance paschatapa and atonement prayaschitta.
+Stories such as that of Ajamila speak about forgiveness by grace of God even to the worst sinners.

 Buddhism

 The Buddha considered shame over doing wrong (Pali: hiri) and fear of the consequences of wrongdoing (Pali:otappa) as essential safeguards against falling into evil ways and further as extremely useful in the path of purification.
 Also recommended was the regular practice of self-assessment or wise reflection (Pali: yoniso manasikara) on one's own actions in relation to others and the bigger picture.

 In Mahayana Buddhism, one of the most common repentance verses used for reflection is Samantabhadra's Repentance Verse taken from Chapter 40 of the Flower Adornment Sutra: